Maria Valiji Back to portfolio

 Carrying it forward.

-That principle is the one I bring to every wellness brief I work on now.
+That is the principle I bring to every wellness brief I work on now.

 Role